Kennedy Space Center Visitor Complex#5 in Best Things To Do in Orlando-Walt Disney World

 Space enthusiasts and families alike will enjoy exploring the Kennedy Space Center Visitor Complex.
-Most former visitors said the site offers tons to see and do, especially if you're looking to kill some time on a rainy day.
-However, some wished standard tickets (which include one day of access for $40 per child and $50 per adult) weren't so pricey.
+Most former visitors said the site offers tons to see and do, especially if you're looking to kill some time on a rainy day and many recommend spending the whole day there.
+Standard tickets include one day of access for $47 per child and $57 per adult.
 Since this attraction will take most of a day (if not multiple days) to explore, it may be worth spending an extra $20 to $25 for a multiday ticket.
-With this upgraded ticket, you'll enjoy a year of unlimited visits, plus free parking during your first visit, a keepsake lanyard and discounted admissions for up to six members of your party.
+With this upgraded ticket, you'll enjoy a year of unlimited visits, plus a one-time free parking pass for use after your first visit and discounted admissions for up to six members of your party.

 No matter which ticket you choose, you'll have access to a bus tour, IMAX films, a viewing area for rocket launches (when scheduled), an astronaut meet-and-greet and most of the property's exhibits and experiences.
 Multiple shops (including the world's largest store with space memorabilia), restrooms, a buffet restaurant and seven casual eateries are available as well.
 Public transportation between the attraction and Orlando is not offered, but you can drive and park in the on-site lot for a fee.
 The facility is open from 9 a.m. to 6, 7 or 8 p.m. daily.
 For more information about visiting hours, exhibits, tickets and special events, check out the Kennedy Space Center Visitor Complex's website.